1848 United States presidential election: Other nominations

 The Native American Party, a precursor to the Know Nothings, which had split from the Whig Party in 1845, met in September 1847 in Philadelphia, where they nominated Zachary Taylor for president and Henry A. S. Dearborn of Massachusetts for vice president.
 However, when the Whig Party nominated Taylor for the presidency with Millard Fillmore as his running mate the following year, this rendered his previous nomination moot and the Native American Party failed to make an alternate nomination.

-The Industrial Congress held in Philadelphia on June 13, 1848, nominating Gerrit Smith (nominee of the National Liberty Party) for president, and William S. Wait of Illinois for vice president.
-This meeting, inspired by the National Reform Association, was primarily focused on workers rights.
-It established a platform that included planks on land limitation, the reduction of public official's salaries, abolition of the standing army, tariff reduction, and a reduced work week.
+The 3rd National Industrial Congress took place at Philadelphia on June 7, 1848.
+The gathering was attended by delegates of the National Reform Association, as well as by representatives of other socialist and radical groups, including the Fourierist American Union of Associationists, the German-American Social Reform Association, and veterans of the Dorrite, Owenite, and Chartist movements.
+The delegates nominated Gerrit Smith for president and William S. Waite for vice president; the platform paired the NRA's signature issue, land reform, with resolutions endorsing consumer cooperatives, direct democracy, labor rights, and opposing federal subsidies to fund the transcontinental railroad.
+Waite subsequently declined the vice-presidential nomination and was replaced on the ticket by Charles C. Foote.